proxikal/EchoRepository/README.md

 Just a personal module I use for most of my DiscordGo bots.

 ### Main Purpose to Gotools
-Basically i created this module to localized everything into one system.
+Basically i created this module to localize everything into one system.

 More documentation soon.

+## Discord Functions

+You can view the example bot written using **DiscordGo** Beside the **Gotools** Module.

+## Packages and Functions included

 ### gto.Replace()